-Resources Materials, time, money and abilities available for use that can be drawn upon for aid or to take care of a need.
+Resources Materials, time, money and abilities available for use that can be drawn upon for aid to create product or to take care of a need.

-Rest time Bench rest or intermediate proof after kneading, punching or rounding, dough benefits from a brief (10 to 30 minutes) intermission in handling.
-The dough will be more easily rolled or shaped.
-Keep dough covered with bowl or plastic food wrap sprayed with pan spray while it rests so “skin” doesn’t form, find more here Red Star Yeast
+Rest time In baking, rest time refers to the bench rest or intermediate proof given the dough after kneading, punching and rounding the dough and before it is shaped.
+This gives the dough a brief (10 to 30 minutes) intermission in handling.
+The dough will be relaxes and more easily rolled or shaped.
+Keep dough covered with bowl or plastic food wrap sprayed with pan spray while it rests so “skin” doesn’t form.
+Learn more: Red Star Yeast

-Ripe test – First rise (or Fermentation).
-Many factors, including the recipe, room temperature, and humidity, will determine how long it takes for your dough to rise.
+Ripe test, First rise (Fermentation).
+See photos.
+Many factors, including the recipe, dough and room temperature, and humidity, will determine how long it takes for your dough to rise.
 Yeast dough is considered “ripe” when it has risen enough–usually doubling in size.
 The ripe test determines if the dough is ready to be punched down and shaped.
 Gently stick two fingers in the risen dough up to the second knuckle and then take them out.

 Ripe test – Second rise (or Proof) The ripe test to determine if a proofed loaf is ready for the oven is a little different than the method used after the first rise.
 Simply touch the side of the dough lightly with your fingertip.
 If the indentation remains, the loaf is ripe and ready for the oven.
 Source: Red Star Yeast